telerik/blazor-docs/components/card/layouts.md

 </div>
 ````

 ## Cards in Group Layout

-Add the "k-card-group" class to the wrapping container of the Cards to organize them in a Group Layout.
+Add the `k-card-group` class to the wrapping container of the Cards to organize them in a Group Layout.

 >caption Cards in Group Layout.
 The result from the snippet below.